Parallel Weighted Random Sampling: Sampling with a Reservoir

+Now consider the implications of splitting the single stream of the sequential case into multiple independently-handled streams without carrying over any remaining skip weight $X$ at the end of the stream (line \ref{c:break} in \cref{alg:w}).
+This maintains correctness because the process is designed so that each unit of weight has the same probability of spawning a sample, regardless of when the procedure was started.
+Thus, partitioning the stream does not affect correctness.

+Keeping the threshold fixed for the duration of each mini-batch is correct because the set of all items above \emph{any} threshold always forms a weighted random sample (whose size is not known a priori).
+Here, the threshold is chosen so that the sample size is guaranteed to be at least $k$, and the selection process determines a new threshold to restore a fixed sample size of $k$ items. \end{proof}

+\begin{theorem} If all items' weights are independently drawn from the same continuous distribution and all batches have the same number of items on every PE, then our algorithm inserts no more than $\Ohsmash{\frac kp \log\frac{n}{k} + \log p}$ items into \emph{any} local reservoir in expectation. \end{theorem}

+We first show a lemma on the number of insertions into \emph{each} PE's local reservoir.

-The question now is how many items we unnecessarily insert into the local reservoirs.
-Efraimidis \etal~\cite[Proposition 7]{efraimidis2006reservoir} show that if the $w_i$ are independent random variates from a common continuous distribution, their sequential reservoir sampling algorithm inserts $\Oh{k \log(n/k)}$ items into the reservoir in expectation.
-We adapt this to mini-batches of $b$ elements per PE.
-Let $X_i$ denote the number of insertions on a PE for batch $i$.
+\begin{lemma} If the item weights are independently drawn from a common continuous distribution and all batches have the same number of items on every PE, then our algorithm inserts $\Ohsmall{\frac kp(1+\log\frac{n}{k})}$ items into each local reservoir in expectation. \end{lemma} \begin{proof} Efraimidis and Spirakis~\cite[Proposition 7]{efraimidis2006reservoir} show that if the $w_i$ are independent random variates from a common continuous distribution, their sequential reservoir sampling algorithm inserts $\Oh{k \log(n/k)}$ items into the reservoir in expectation.
+We adapt this to mini-batches of $b$ items per PE.
+Let $X_i$ denote the number of insertions on a PE for batch~$i$.
 We obtain a binomially distributed random variable with expectation